wuyeh-jobe/Data-Structures-and-Algorithms/Assigning Unique Identification Numbers to Locations in Ant Paths/README.md

    Solution Strategy
    -----------------
    - Read the first line (the number of test cases)
-   - Print andrew ID into the output file
    - Check if the test case is greater than zero.
 If not print the andrew ID into the outfile and the message "no test cases".
    - Then Loop through the location points (till the end of the file) while looking for a time where t is -1, and each time check if the the location point is not already in the array.
 If it is, continue reading without